wez/pview/README.md

 Usage: pview <COMMAND>

 Commands:
-  list-scenes
-  list-shades
-  inspect-shade
-  move-shade
-  activate-scene
-  serve-mqtt
-  hub-info
-  help            Print this message or the help of the given subcommand(s)
+  list-scenes     List scenes and their associated shades list-shades     List shades and their current positions inspect-shade   Show diagnostic information about a shade move-shade      Move or set the position of a shade activate-scene  Activate a scene serve-mqtt      Launch the pv2mqtt bridge, adding your hub to Home Assistant hub-info        Show diagnostic information for the hub help            Print this message or the help of the given subcommand(s)

 Options: